 From start to finish, the process is focused on efficiency and accuracy.
 We begin by getting a clear picture of the problem, then create small, strategic access points to perform the repair.
 Once the pipe is fixed, we double-check our work to ensure a long-lasting solution before cleaning up.
 Every step is carefully planned to protect your property and restore your plumbing to perfect working order as quickly as possible.
 Let’s walk through exactly what you can expect when our team performs a trenchless repair at your Metro Detroit home.

-Step 1: A Thorough Camera Inspection
+Step 1: Pinpointing the Problem with a Camera Inspection

 Before we do anything else, we need to see exactly what’s going on inside your pipes.
 We start by feeding a small, high-resolution waterproof camera into your sewer line.
 This camera inspection allows us to identify the precise location and nature of the problem, whether it’s a crack, a blockage from tree roots, or a section of pipe that has collapsed.
 This step is essential because it takes all the guesswork out of the repair.
 We get a clear, real-time view of the damage, which helps us determine the best trenchless method for your specific situation and confirm that your pipes are good candidates for this type of plumbing service.